infiniticio/docs.infinitic.io/content/en/workflow-engines/running.md

 <img src="/overview-workflow-engine@2x.png" class="img" width="1280" height="640" alt=""/>

-Workflow engines are stateful workers. their role are:
+Workflow engines are stateful workers.
+Their role are:

 - to maintain the state of each workflow instance, up to its completion or cancellation,
 - to manage retries and timeouts.